 As of 2020, the TWRA and US Coastguard require that life jackets accompany each tuber out on the river.
-Only children of 12 years and younger are required to wear these Personal Flotation Devices through the entire float, but adults are required to bring it with them on their tube in case it is needed.
-If you are not an experienced swimmer, we recommend that you wear your PFD at all times, as there are several areas along the route that will be deeper than standing height for an adult.
+Starting the 2022 season it will be River Rat company policy that each tuber wear the life jacket.
+It is TN law that children 12 years and younger are required to wear these Personal Flotation Devices through the entire float.
+If you are not an experienced swimmer, please make certain you wear your PFD securely at all times, as there are several areas along the route that will be deeper than standing height for an adult.
 Please do not use the PFD straps to connect tubes or let it drag behind you in the water, as it will quickly create wear and tear on the PFDs.

 Life Jackets are provided complimentary to all tubers at the River Rat.
-We have PFDs available for toddlers, small children, and adults.
+We have PFDs available for small children, youth and adults.